sendle/fastgroup-dotnet-test/README.md

 * Shipments are priced based on delivery range and weight.
 * Range is determined by the zones of the origin and destination suburbs.
 * If the suburbs are in the same zone, the range is `same-zone`.
-* If the origin is in two different zones, the range is `different-zone`.
+* If the suburbs are in two different zones, the range is `different-zone`.
 * If either the origin or destination is not in a zone, the shipment is not serviced.
-* If the weight exceeds the maxium weight, the shipment is not serviced.
+* If the weight exceeds the maximum weight, the shipment is not serviced.

 The pricing model should be built from the following two data files.
 These files can be found in the `Data` directory.